treehouses/remote/README.md

 After getting your microSD cards and card reader/adapter, our first step will be to burn an image of the treehouse onto the a microSD card which we will later insert into our Rasperry Pi.

 ### Prepping the microSD card
-1. Download the treehouse image that is available [here](https://treehouses.io/#!pages/download.md)
+1. Download the newest treehouse image that is available [here](https://treehouses.io/#!pages/download.md)

 2. Download and install [Etcher](https://etcher.io) or another software.